This post contains affiliate links.

 With that said, the violence tends to be concentrated in specific areas of the country that you can easily avoid.
-We never felt the least bit unsafe at any point during our two months in Mexico, even while visiting a city (Taxco) in one of the states (Guerrero) that the United States has on its no travel list.
+We never felt the least bit unsafe at any point during our multi-month trip through Mexico, even while visiting a city (Taxco) in one of the states (Guerrero) that the United States has on its no travel list.

 In both countries, common sense prevails.
 If you’re seeking drugs, prostitutes, or any other nefarious activities, all bets are off.